tikoly-com/hugoplate/content/english/about/_index.md

 draft: false
 ---

-Tikoly as an agency governed by TikolyDAO (DAO - Decentralized Autonomous Organization), with the KOLs as participating partners leading the campaigns, topics and channels for our client organizations.
+Tikoly is a service agency governed by TikolyDAO (DAO - Decentralized Autonomous Organization), with a small core team and a global network of KOLs as participating partners.

+> We keep designing and running campaigns around the sustainable themes for our client organizations.